Anil Kumar, PhD | Last updated: Jun 15, 2020

 - Secondary hypogonadism (also called hypogonadotropic): results from disorder of pituitary gland or hypothalamus.
 Causes include pituitary tumors, surgery, radiation, infections, inflammation, trauma, bleeding, genetic problems, nutritional deficiency, iron excess.
 Secondary hypogonadism results in low testosterone, and low to low-normal FSH and LH levels.

 The FDA has recognized abuse of testosterone products and has provided guidelines for approval and prescription of testosterone products.
-In summary:

 - Only to be prescribed for men who have low levels of testosterone caused by certain medical conditions (e.g., problems with pituitary glands, hypothalamus in brain, damage to testicles)